BCLab-UNM/SwarmathonIV-Cabrillo-Public/README.md

 ```

 `deploy_host.sh` builds the code in the current working tree on the local host machine, copies binaries to the rover, and brings up the ROS graph on the rover via SSH.

+### Working with ROS Multimaster
+We use [multimaster_fkie](http://wiki.ros.org/multimaster_fkie) to run separate, synchronized ROS graphs on each host machine when running code on multiple physical rovers.

+This helps reduce wireless network bandwidth usage by allowing us to sync specific topics across machines.
+Also, since each rover has its own local ROS graph, with a local ROS Master, it should be more resilient against temporary wireless connectivity dropouts.

+`mutimaster_fkie` requires a `master_discovery` node running on each machine, and a `master_sync` node running on at least one machine.
+- The `master_discovery` node publishes information about the local ROS Master on the network, making it automatically discoverable.
+- The `master_sync` node connects to any discovered `master_discovery` nodes and synchronizes the remote ROS graph with the local one.

+To create a mesh of synchronized ROS graphs, we run the `master_discovery` and `master_sync` nodes on the laptop and all rovers, so each local ROS Master is connected to every other remote ROS Master.
+The `master_discovery` and `master_sync` nodes are launched automatically alongside the GUI on the laptop and with the rover nodes on each rover.

+#### Benefits
+In the Multimaster system, you can have GUIs open on multiple laptops if you want.
+Also, closing and re-opening the GUI has no effect on the physical rovers and their local ROS graphs, other than a causing a short burst of network activity serving the sync/unsync procedure amongst the `master_discovery`/`master_sync` nodes.

+#### Requirements
+##### Name resolution:
+- Each host (laptop and all rovers) must be able to resolve the hostname of all other hosts.
+This can be done by hard coding names in `/etc/hosts` or using a DNS server on the local network.
+- You cannot rely on mDNS and Avahi's `.local` domain for name resolution.
+Neither ROS nor `master_discovery`/`master_sync` currently support this.

+#### Troubleshooting
+As long as names resolve on each host, the `master_sync` nodes should discover sync with every `master_discovery` node on the network within 10-15 seconds.
+On rare occasions, this doesn't work properly, and not all of the rovers will show up in the GUI display.
+If this happens, you can:
+- Re-launch the GUI and accompanying `master_discovery`/`master_sync` nodes, without re-deploying to any of the rovers.
+- If the above doesn't work, re-deploy code to the missing/un-synced rover.